getreu/tp-note/docs/source/tpnote--manual.md

 Anyway, for more comfort, I recommend integrating _Tp-Note_ into the file manager's context menu.
 See section [Optional integration with your file manager] for more details.
-There you also will find a list of tested Markdown editors, if you wish to use one. _Tp-Note_ works with every Unicode text editor and Markdown editor (see section [Optional customization] and man-page for more details).
+There you also find a list of tested Markdown editors, if you wish to use one. _Tp-Note_ works with any Unicode text editor and Markdown editor (see section [Optional customization] and man-page for more details).

-_Tp-Note_'s note files can be printed directly from the viewer (webbrowser) window or first converted into `.html` with `tpnote -x '' mynote.md`.
+_Tp-Note_'s note files can be printed directly from the viewer (web browser) window or first converted into `.html` with `tpnote -x '' mynote.md`.
 For other formats e.g. `.docx`, `.odt` and `.pdf` use [Pandoc](https://pandoc.org/) or `weasyprint`.